inference-labs-inc/sertn-avs/README.md

 [2024-04-09 18:25:10.679 PDT] INFO (logging/zap_logger.go:49) Signed task response header accepted by aggregator. {"reply":false}
 ```

 The error `task 2 not initialized or already completed` is expected behavior.
 This is because the aggregator needs to setup its data structures before it can accept responses.
-But on a local anvil setup, the operator had time to receive the websocket event for the new task, square the number, sign the response, and send it to the aggregator process before the aggregator has finalized its setup.
+But on a local anvil setup, the operator had time to receive the websocket event for the new task, run the inference, sign the response, and send it to the aggregator process before the aggregator has finalized its setup.
 Hence, the operator retries sending the response 2 seconds later and it is accepted.